The Way of The Superior Man is a self-help book mixing spiritualism with relationship and sex advice.

 I wonder if the same could not be said of men collecting cars and footballers stickers -just to stick with gender stereotypes-.

-Meaning Is Amplified By Poetry – Or Lost?
+- Too Convoluted.
+Is Meaning Amplified By Poetry – Or Lost?

 Her gift, if she is a good woman, is to test you with her darkest moods, over and over and over, until your consciousness is unperturbed by feminine challenge, and you are able to pervade her with your love, just as you are here to pervade the world.
 In response to your fearless consciousness, she will drench your world in love and light.